-Founded in 1874, The Greenville News is a daily morning broadsheet newspaper published in Greenville, South Carolina and is the thrid largest newpaper in the state.
+Founded in 1874, The Greenville News is a daily morning broadsheet newspaper published in Greenville, South Carolina, and is the third largest newspaper in the state.
 In December 1985, Gannett (owner of USA Today) purchased the Greenville News.
-The current editor is Katrice Hardy.

 Funded by / Ownership